The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Celery – I added this to give a little greenery since I leave out the peas.
 You can keep it in or remove it, up to you!

-• Pie crust – I used my Easy Vegan Pie Crust for this recipe, but you could easily use a pre-made vegan pie crust with excellent results.
-Here are a few of my favorite vegan pie crust brands.
+• Pie crust – I used my Homemade Pie Crust for this recipe, but you could easily use a store-bought vegan pie dough or shaped crust with excellent results.
+If you are using a store-bought pie crust with its own tin, make sure to place it on a baking sheet before placing it in the oven for easy removal.

-If you are not using a pre-made pie crust, begin by making the pie crust and lining the pie tin, then set it aside.
+If you are not using a pre-made pie crust, begin by making the pie crust and lining the pie tin with the bottom crust, then set it aside.

-Next, chop all of your veggies and set them aside.
+Next, wash and chop all of your veggies and set them aside.

-Sauté the onion in olive oil or vegan butter until it begins to soften, about 3-5 minutes.
-Then, add the chopped carrots, celery, and spices and continue to sauté for 2-5 more minutes.
-I like to add the spices early on to let them cook a bit and let their flavor seep into the veggies.
+Sauté the onion in olive oil or vegan butter over medium heat until it begins to soften, about 3-5 minutes.
+Next, add the chopped carrots, celery, and spices and continue to sauté for 2-5 more minutes over medium-high heat.
+I like to add the spices in this step to let their flavor seep into the veggies.

-Next, add the broth and the potatoes and bring to a boil.
-Let boil for 10 minutes to allow potatoes and veggies to soften further.
+Next, add the broth and the potatoes and bring the mixture to a boil.
+Let it boil for 10 minutes to allow the potatoes and veggies to soften further.
 Lower to a strong simmer and add the flour.
 Stir the mixture constantly until it thickens.
 If the heat is not high enough at this point, it will not thicken but watch carefully so that it does not burn.

 The mixture is thick enough when you can move a spatula through the middle of the pan and the mixture takes a second or two to fill the space, as shown below.